yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     !["New issue for updating README.md added to Azure Boards"](media/continous2.png "Azure Boards")

-1. Create a branch from `main` and name it `feature/update-readme`.
+1. Using PowerShell create a branch from `main` and name it `feature/update-readme` by executing the commands mentioned below.

     ```pwsh
     git checkout main